 On 30th July 2015, his last rites were performed where over 350,000 people attended it including Narendra Modi, Rahul Gandhi, governor of Tamil Nadu, Chief Minister of Kerela, Karnataka and Andhra Pradesh as well.

-Checkout- Inspiring Quotes of APJ Abdul Kalam.
+Explore- Inspiring Quotes of APJ Abdul Kalam.

 I hope you loved the Inspiring Success story of the Missile Man of India- APJ Abdul Kalam.